adyxax/www/content/blog/linux/wireguard.md

 ## Configuration

+All linux distributions seem to have standardized on a single directory to hold wireguard's configuration file, we are lucky!

-Here is a configuration example of my `/etc/wireguard/wg0.conf` that creates a tunnel listening on udp port 342 and has one remote peer:
+Here is an example of my `/etc/wireguard/wg0.conf` that creates a tunnel listening on udp port 342 and has one remote peer:
 ```cfg
 [Interface]
 PrivateKey = MzrfXLmSfTaCpkJWKwNlCSD20eDq7fo18aJ3Dl1D0gA=